ReVanced-Extended-Community/Community-Guides/community-wiki/patching & setup info.md

 1. You need to include the `Spoof app version` patch.

-2. Open YT Music RVX and navigate to Settings > ReVanced Extended > General > Spoof app version, **On**.
+2. Open YT Music RVX and navigate to Settings > RVX > General > Spoof app version, **On**.
 Fully close and restart the app.

 > [!NOTE]
-> You may need to navigate back to Settings > ReVanced Extended > General > Spoof app version target, and set it to `4.27.53`.
+> You may need to navigate back to Settings > RVX > General > Spoof app version target, and set it to `4.27.53`.

 > [!TIP]
 > If this does not work you can use an [old version of Vanced Music](https://www.apkmirror.com/apk/team-vanced/vanced-youtube-music/vanced-youtube-music-4-27-50-release/vanced-youtube-music-4-27-50-android-apk-download/), or use a VPN to a different country to get around the radio-only restriction.
 If using the old version of Vanced Music, you will need to also install [Vanced MicroG](https://github.com/TeamVanced/VancedMicroG/releases/latest).